SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/deploying-apps.md

 ### Deploying Apama applications to Cumulocity

-To be able to upload custom EPL rules as applications to Cumulocity you need to be subscribed to one of the Apama applications provided in Cumulocity, see also the list of available [applications](/guides/reference/applications#application-names) in the Reference guide.
+To be able to upload single .mon files to Cumulocity, your tenant needs to be subscribed to both Apama applications provided in Cumulocity.
+See [applications](/guides/reference/applications#application-names) in the Reference guide for details.

-#### Deploying Apama applications as a single .mon file
+#### Deploying Apama applications as a single .mon file with the “Apama-epl” application

 The **Apama-epl** application provides an interface for uploading EPL apps (.mon files), as well as interactively editing new or pre-existing EPL apps.